gorgew/CustomBulletPoints/README.md

 ## Extension Settings

-### Bullet Point Mode: The method in which bullets are chosen from a collection.
+#### Bullet Point Mode: The method in which bullets are chosen from a collection.
 * Tier Mode: Each indentation level receives a bullet from the collection.
+* Cycle Mode: The bullet chosen cycles through the collecion, regardless of indentation level.
+* Random Mode: The bullet is chosen randomly from the collection.

+#### Bullet Point Collections:
+Collections of Bullet Points.
+Can be customized with the following JSON object format:
+    `{

+    }`
 ## Known Issues

 Weird stuff might happen if you undo exiting active bulleting with backspace.